PrairieLearn/PrairieLearn/docs/elements.md

 When using `auto-resize`, consider specifying a custom `min-lines` or pre-populating the code editor window with a code sample.
 This will initialize the editor area with a sufficient number of lines to display all of the code simultaneously without the need for scrolling.

 The `focus` attribute defaults to `"false"`.
 Setting this to true will cause the file editor element to automatically capture the cursor focus when the question page is loaded, which may also cause the page to scroll down so that the file editor is in view, bypassing any written introduction.
-This may have negative implications for accessibility with screen readers.
-In any case, only one editor element should ever have `focus` set to true, or else the behavior may be unpredictable.
+This may have negative implications for accessibility with screen readers, so use caution.
+If you have multiple file editors on the same question page, only one element should have `focus` set to true, or else the behavior may be unpredictable.

 #### Example implementations